 Today marks the twelfth anniversary of my beloved father’s death.
 This blog is a chapter of my memoir, The Reckoning of the Black Butterfly.
 May the memory of Frank.
 T. Snyder be eternal.

 I am a high school English teacher who gets ten weeks off every summer.
 This particular break, I was ready to go back to work after five weeks.
 I felt very unproductive during the summer of 2017.
 Continue reading “Back to School: Needed Schedule Changes”

-I just walked in on little sister Lena in Cara’s room looking for candy.
-She was rifling through Cara’s Easter baskets — FYI, Easter happened three Sundays ago, but Cara still has a stash left.
-Anyhow, I was also craving something sugary, specifically chocolate, so I came in to see what Cara had.
-Lena found a package of M&M’s that we would share, but then I pulled out a box of bite size milk chocolate, peanut butter stuffed bunnies and chicks, Sarris Candy Brand.
-I took out a bunny and ate it.
+I had just walked in on little sister Lena in Cara’s room looking for candy.
+She was rifling through Cara’s Easter basket — FYI, Easter happened three Sundays ago, but Cara still had a stash left.
+Anyhow, I was also craving something sugary, specifically chocolate, so I also sneaked in to snoop what Cara hoarded.
+Lena found a package of M&M’s that we could share.
+Then, beneath the plastic grass, I pulled out a box of bite size milk chocolate, peanut butter stuffed bunnies and chicks, Sarris Candy Brand.
+I took out a bunny and plopped it in my mouth, just like that.
 Continue reading “My Teenager is Sort of Raising an Ant Farm”

 Disclaimer – I know my reaction to the following scene was an overreaction, and that is an understatement.
 Although I am a part-time sunshine who tries to keep a positive outlook, I am also a full-time nut job who can fall into a vat of emotional turmoil in a single breath.
 Come hold my hand and breathe with me…

 This is a little story about leaving behind phone chargers.
 How many of you have done this?
 I bet if I could magically retrieve every forgotten charger, I could stretch out the cords to lasso the moon.
 Continue reading “Forget and Forgive: Leaving Behind iPhone Chargers”